Abstract

 2.2.
 Critical natural frequency

 According to the relationship between frequency and stress, natural frequency decreases monotonously along with the decrease of tensile stress in one dimensional tensile stress condition.
 In two-dimensional tensile stress condition, the relationship between natural frequency and stresses can be depicted by a curved surface.
-The contour of the surface indicates the possible σx and σy corresponding to a certain natural frequency.
-Each contour meets with the x and y axis.
+The contour of the surface indicates the possible and corresponding to a certain natural frequency.
+Each contour meets with the and axis.
 From a top view of this curve surface, the smaller the nature frequency is, the closer the contour is to the zero point.
 Therefore, each natural frequency corresponds to a set of stress conditions that fits the Eq.
 (6).
 Contours that fit the Eq.
 (7) are defined as “Natural Frequency Curve” (NFC), indicating all the stress conditions corresponding to a certain natural frequency:

 When the initial NFC is intersecting with or embedded in the Mises yielding curve, the discussion on the variation of stress state and natural frequency is similar to the analysis above.